Publication Ethics and Publication Malpractice Statement

 Since 2020, EJFB publishes yearly the panel of peer-reviewers.

-The editors-in-chief of EJFB are responsible for deciding which of the articles submitted to the journal should be published.
+The editor-in-chief of EJFB together with the deputy editors are responsibles for deciding which of the articles submitted to the journal should be published.
 The validation of the work in question and its importance to researchers and readers must always drive such decisions.
-They will endeavor to satisfy the needs of the readership to constantly enhance the quality and impact of the journal, as well as to boost academic and scientific standards.
-The editors-in-chief are guided by the policies of the EJFB Editorial Committee and constrained by such legal requirements as shall then be in force regarding copyright infringement and plagiarism.
-They may confer with other editors (deputy and associate editors) or reviewers in making this decision.
+The editor-in-chief will endeavor to satisfy the needs of the readership to constantly enhance the quality and impact of the journal, as well as to boost academic and scientific standards.
+The editor-in-chief is guided by the policies of the EJFB Editorial Committee and constrained by such legal requirements as shall then be in force regarding copyright infringement and plagiarism.
+The editor-in-chief may confer with other editors (deputy and associate editors) or reviewers in making this decision.

 The editors (editors-in-chief, deputy and associate editors) will make fair and impartial decisions and will assure an appropriate and just peer-review process.
 Editorial decisions are must be established on the relevance of a paper to the journal and on the manuscript’s relevance, originality and contribution.
 The editors should evaluate manuscripts for their intellectual content without regard to race, gender, sexual orientation, religious belief, ethnic origin, citizenship, or political philosophy of the authors.